RashmiJK/AI-ML-Lab/docs/linear_regression.md

 Test data is used to evaluate the performance of the trained model on unseen data.
 It helps assess how well the model generalizes to new observations.

-R-squared generally ranges from 0 to 1, where 0 indicates that the model does not explain any variability in the target variable, and 1 indicates a perfect fir where all variability is explained.
+R-squared generally ranges from 0 to 1, where 0 indicates that the model does not explain any variability in the target variable, and 1 indicates a perfect fit where all variability is explained.

 In regression models:
 * “Coefficients” and “intercept” are referred to as the model’s parameters.